luau-lang/luau/rfcs/disallow-proposals-leading-to-ambiguity-in-grammar.md

 That feature is sometimes quite troublesome when we want to add new syntax.

 We have had cases where we talked about using syntax like `setmetatable(T, MT)` and `keyof T`.
-They all look innocent, but when you look beyond that, and try to apply it onto Luau's grammar, things break down fast.
+They all look innocent, but when you look beyond that, and try to apply it onto Luau's grammar, things break down really fast.

 ### `F(T)`?